abhijeetlodh/weatherx/README.md

 ```

 ## Setup Environment Variables
-Create a `.env` file in your root directory and add the following variables:
+Create a `.env` file in your Server folder and add the following variables:
 - `PORT`
 - `DB`
 - `OPENWEATHERMAP_API_KEY`